jckinsey01/Justice-Centered-Data-Design/src/MIDTERM/midterm.md

 ## Overview

-I chose the "pollution" data set because of my interests in environmental science and science communication.
+I chose the "pollution" dataset because of my interests in environmental science and science communication.
 I think that working with this dataset could give me practice for working with similar data sets in the future, if that kind of work comes up.
 I also think that, on a broader scale, pollution is an important topic to discuss, especially for big cities because of the unfair impacts it has on certain communities.
 Addtionally, pollution is an important aspect of public health, which has rapidly become more politicized and divisive in recent years.

 <!-- The following given executable js codeblock that imports the one set of D3.js
 modules that you will need to use for Date() object work.
 You will need to